a-r-m-i-n/ubuntu-xenial64-lamp/README.md

 * vagrant-hostmanager
 * vagrant-winnfsd (for Windows only)

 The plugins get installed automatically on first `vagrant up`.
-If an error occurs that "hostmanager" is an unknown configuration, just `vagrant up` again after the plugin has been installed.

 ### Variables in Vagrantfile